Self-avoiding walks on cubic graphs and local transformations: Introduction

 \section{Introduction}

-A \emph{self-avoiding walk} (SAW) on a graph $G$ is a path that visits no vertex more than once.
-SAWs were introduced in the chemical theory of polymerization (see Flory~\cite{f}) and have since been central objects in probability, combinatorics, and statistical physics; see, for example, Madras and Slade~\cite{ms}.
-For an infinite quasi-transitive graph $G$, the number $\sigma_n$ of $n$-step SAWs grows exponentially, and the associated exponential growth rate
+A \emph{self-avoiding walk} (SAW) on a graph is a finite path that visits no vertex more than once.
+Introduced as a model for polymer chains, SAWs have become central objects in probability, combinatorics, and statistical physics; see, for example, \cite{f,ms}.
+Let $G$ be an infinite connected quasi-transitive graph, and let $\sigma_n(v)$ denote the number of $n$-step SAWs starting at $v$.
+A classical theorem of Hammersley implies that the limit

-is the \emph{connective constant} of $G$.
-Exact values of connective constants are known only in a small number of nontrivial cases.
+exists and is independent of $v$; the constant $\mu(G)$ is the \emph{connective constant} of $G$.
+Exact values (or explicit characterizations) of $\mu(G)$ are known only in a small number of nontrivial cases.

-This paper studies how SAWs and their asymptotic parameters behave under \emph{local transformations} of cubic graphs.
-Informally, a local transformation replaces every degree-$3$ vertex by a fixed finite \emph{gadget} with three distinguished outer vertices (ports) attached to the three incident edges, subject to a symmetry condition ensuring that the three ports are indistinguishable from the point of view of the gadget (Definition~3.1).
-A canonical example is the \emph{Fisher transformation}, which replaces each vertex by a triangle; Fisher-type transformations play an important role in exact mappings between two-dimensional lattice models (e.g.\ Ising/dimer/vertex models) and have also been used in the SAW literature.
+\textbf{Local vertex replacements and a substitution principle.} We study SAWs on cubic graphs under a class of vertex-replacement operations.
+A \emph{local transformation} $\phi$ replaces each degree-$3$ vertex by a fixed finite \emph{three-port gadget} whose three ports attach to the incident edges, subject to a port-transitivity condition on the gadget automorphism group (Definition~\ref{df31}).
+The classical example is the \emph{Fisher transformation}, where each vertex is replaced by a triangle.

+Grimmett and Li \cite{GrimmettLi2013Fisher} analysed SAWs under the Fisher transformation, obtaining an explicit functional relation between connective constants and proving invariance of key critical exponents under iterated Fisher transforms.
+The aim of the present paper is to establish a general \emph{exact substitution framework} that (i) extends the Fisher-triangle analysis to \emph{arbitrary} port-transitive three-port gadgets, and (ii) treats the \emph{bipartite} setting in which the transformation is applied to one colour class, or to both classes with possibly different gadgets.
+The resulting identities are global (they describe radii of convergence and critical exponents) but are driven by finite, explicitly computable local data.

-\textbf{Connective constants under local transformations.} Given a local transformation $\phi$, we associate to the gadget a two-port generating function $g(x)$ (Definition~3.2), defined by counting SAWs that enter the gadget through one port-edge and exit through another, while otherwise staying inside the gadget.
-Our first main theorem (Theorem~3.3) shows that this local data determines the connective constant of the transformed graph: if $G$ is infinite, connected, quasi-transitive and cubic, and $G_1=\phi(G)$ is obtained by applying $\phi$ at every vertex, then
+\textbf{A two-port gadget series and connective constants.} Fix $\phi$, and let $H$ denote its gadget.
+We associate to $H$ a two-port generating function

+where $\pi$ ranges over SAWs that enter $H$ through one prescribed port-edge and exit through another while otherwise remaining inside $H$ (Definition~\ref{df32}).
+Our first main theorem (Theorem~\ref{thm:main2}) shows that this purely local series governs the connective constant after transforming \emph{every} vertex: if $G$ is infinite, connected, quasi-transitive, and cubic, and $G_1=\phi(G)$, then